Where to Find Charlotte’s Best Barbecue

 Area: Concord, Monroe, Gastonia and Salisbury

-Serving Texas-style barbecue in North Carolina, The Smoke Pit's four Charlotte-area locations serve up flavorful meat slow-cooked for 18 hours over local hickory wood.
-Massive portions, flavorful meats and creative, scratch-made sides — think deviled egg potato salad and smoked pork barbecue beans — have garnered the diner a loyal following.
+Serving Texas-style barbecue in North Carolina, The Smoke Pit's four Charlotte-area locations specialize in flavorful meat slow cooked for 18 hours over local hickory wood.
+Massive portions, tender meats and creative, scratch-made sides — think deviled egg potato salad and smoked pork barbecue beans — have garnered the restaurant a loyal following.

 Claim to fame: Deviled egg potato salad